If you live with osteoarthritis, you'll know what it's like to experience regular physical discomfort.

 2. Better self-sufficiency

-With the ability to work and recieve regular treatments, you have the opportunity to resume or discover new activities you enjoy.
-Feeling physically and mentally able to manage your responsibilities and spend more time with loved ones, will help give people who live with ostearthritis a new lease on life.
+With the ability to work and receive regular treatments, you have the opportunity to resume or discover new activities you enjoy.
+Feeling physically and mentally able to manage your responsibilities and spend more time with loved ones, will help give people who live with osteoarthritis a new lease on life.

 When your role is created to suit your physical capabilities, you 'll find it easier to succeed and achieve your goals.
 This sense of self-sufficiency will make you more motivated and better able to deal with stress.